top of page

 Online Access

 In order to showcase this material, we partnered with the Hinton Municipal Library Coal Branch Archives.
 The Coal Branch Archives is a member of the Archives Society of Alberta, and thus has access to the online archive database AlbertaonRecord.
-This platform links the collections of small archives across Alberta; thus, it is the ideal platform for Tom's collection.
+This platform links the collections of small archives across Alberta.
+It is the ideal platform for Tom's collection.

 Celebration